-The vehicle identification number is on the back of the steering member at one of the following locations.
+The Vehicle Identification Number (VIN) is on the back of the steering member at one of the following locations.

-Note: The body builder will include an additional VIN tag that could be on the driver side of the dash, the A pillar, or in the area of the driver door.
+Note: The body builder includes an additional VIN tag that could be on the driver side of the dash, the A pillar, or near the driver door.